Guarini Institute for Public Affairs

 Robert T. LeClair is a graduate of the University of Pennsylvania and Northwestern University.
 He is an Associate Professor in the Finance Department of Villanova University where he teaches courses on international finance and investments.
 Dr. LeClair has been involved with Villanova¹s program in Rome at John Cabot University since 1999.
 He has been active within the business community and serves as a consultant of various non-profit organizations.

 Fr.
-James M. McCann, S.J., is Senior Vice President of the Gregorian University Foundation.
-He received a master¹s degree from Yale University in Russian and East European Studies and a doctorate in politics from Princeton University with a specialization in Russia, Eastern Europe, and international relations.
+James M. McCann, S.J., is Senior Vice President of the Gregorian University Foundation and Director of Campus Ministry at the Georgetown University Law Center.
+He received a master's degree from Yale University in Russian and East European Studies and a doctorate in politics from Princeton University with a specialization in Russia, Eastern Europe, and international relations.
 He has taught at Loyola University Chicago and Xavier University in Cincinnati and has written on the politics and history of Russia and Poland as well as the relationship between Russia and the European Union.

 The Student Government of John Cabot University is made up of elected student leaders who seek to provide the official voice through which student opinion may be expressed.
 Student Government works to provide and stimulate student participation in overall policy and decision-making within the university.
 It works to encourage and foster an atmosphere of communication between administration, faculty, and the student body by advocating for students' needs and organizing various programs.